robotframework/robotframework-RFCP-syllabus/basics.md

 # Robot Framework basics level exam syllabus

-List of topics covered by Robot Framework foundation/basic level exams.
+A list of topics covered by Robot Framework foundation/basic level exams.

 Topics starting with **Not** are not to be covered by these exams, but are instead in the scope of the advanced exams.